 Ensure You Work Around Your Other Commitments

-- Do not use the same example more than once as this can backfire and show that you have not prepared effectively.
+Also, do not use the same example more than once, as this can backfire and show that you have not prepared effectively.

-- Get to know the job description like the back of your hand, and have examples that demonstrates your ability to perform the daily tasks required of the role, as well as the essential skills that are needed.
+Get to know the job description like the back of your hand, and have examples that demonstrate your ability to perform the daily tasks required of the role, as well as proving to them that you have the essential skills that are needed.

-- If the salary has not been stated, you will be asked your requirements, so try to do some research on the typical salary range for that particular role in the company, if not a similar role in another company.
+If the salary has not been stated, you will often be asked your requirements.
+So, try to do some research on the typical salary range for that particular job title either in the company, or if not a similar role in another company.
 Use websites such as Glassdoor, or Indeed in order to find out this information.

 On the Day

-- Ensure you make an extra effort, and show that you take care in your appearance, this will really pay off as it shows you will represent their company professionally by conforming to their dress code.
+Ensure you make an extra effort, and show that you take pride in your appearance, this will really pay off as it shows you will represent their company professionally by conforming to their dress code.
 Don’t overdo it though, this is not the time to wear your favourite tuxedo!

-- Aim to arrive 10-15 minutes early to show you are a good timekeeper, and so the interview process runs smoothly and on time, they may have many other interviews to get through that day.
+Aim to arrive 10-15 minutes early to show you are a good timekeeper.
+This also ensures that the interview process runs smoothly and on time.
+You have to bear in mind that they will probably have many other interviews to get through that day.

-- Ensure positive body language, show your interest by maintaining eye contact and when answering questions, really let your personality shine through and make sure to smile!
+Ensure positive body language, and show your interest by maintaining eye contact.
+When answering questions, really let your personality shine through and make sure to smile!

-- An interview is not only the employer assessing your suitability for the role and getting to know you, but also you finding out everything you want to know and seeing if the role is ideal for you.
+An interview is not only the employer assessing your suitability for the role and getting to know you.
+But it is also about you finding out everything you want to know, and if the role really is ideal for you.